Thiaghoul/Accenture-final-project/docs/qa-test-plan.md

 4.  **Exception Handling:**
     -   **Test Case:** Mock the service layer to throw an exception and verify that the controller's global exception handler (`@ControllerAdvice`) catches it and returns the appropriate HTTP error status.
     -   **Purpose:** Ensures a consistent and predictable error response format for clients.
+5.  **New Functionalities and Story Coverage:**
+    -   **Test Case:** For each new controller endpoint or modified functionality introduced by recent stories, create dedicated test cases.
+    -   **Purpose:** Ensure that all recently implemented features and their corresponding API interactions are thoroughly tested, validating their integration with the service layer and correct response handling.
+Developers should review the latest stories in `docs/stories/` and the controller implementations to identify all new or modified endpoints requiring test coverage.